yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 In this exercise, you examine how you can use the automatically created online secondary for reporting, without feeling the impacts of a heavy transactional load on the primary database.
 Each database in the SQL MI Business Critical tier is automatically provisioned with several AlwaysON replicas to support the availability SLA.
 Using [**Read Scale-Out**](https://docs.microsoft.com/azure/sql-database/sql-database-read-scale-out) allows you to load balance Azure SQL Database read-only workloads using the capacity of one read-only replica.

-### Task 1: View Leaderboard report in TailspinToys web application
+### Task 1: View Leaderboard report in the WWI TailspinToys web application

 In this task, you open a web report using the web application you deployed to your App Service.